borealbikes-dev/combo-rosbag-fuser/README.md

 # Fuse Downloaded Combo Bags into one Rosbag

-`DLR Holoscene` and `DLR SDP` record data from sensors into a ZIP file.
+`DLR Holoscene` and `DLR SDP` platforms record sensor data into a ZIP file.
-The scripts in this repository converts it into a single rosbag for further analysis and visualization.
+Use this repository to convert it into a single rosbag for further analysis and visualization.

 ## Quickstart